Easiest Large Pumpkin Knitting Pattern- a beginner-friendly pattern that makes the cutest fall decor!

 Brown yarn in weight #4 for the stems

-Needles: Size US 13 circular 16 inch or Size US 13 Single point
+Needles: Size US 13, 16 inch circular knitting needles or Size US 13 Single point

 Size US 8 Single point needles for the stem.

 Guage: Not important for this pattern